-Mapping/re-sampling and a total re-evaluation of the Cortaduras area in the western portion of the license area within the Tlalpujahua Mining District are currently underway.
+Mapping/re-sampling and a total re-evaluation of the Cortaduras area within the western portion of the license area within the Tlalpujahua Mining District are currently underway.
 The area contains quartz stockwork and larger veins.
 This area has previously been assessed for its low-grade bulk tonnage potential and a review of the historic database indicates that Luismin's bore holes intersected grades of m 0.23 g/t Au + 200.00 g/t Ag over 13.45 m in hole #1.
 The current target is a low sulphidation epithermal vein system like the other well mineralized veins in the El Oro District.
-Re-sampling and mapping of the surface geology/trenches and underground adits have been completed, and relogging of old core is underway.
+Re-sampling and mapping of the surface geology/trenches and underground adits have been completed, and once results have been received a report with recommendations will be forwarded to the Company.